 Kore.ai’s platform uses a unique Natural Language Processing strategy, combining Fundamental Meaning and Machine Learning engines for maximum conversation accuracy with little upfront training.
 Bots built on Kore.ai’s platform can understand and process multi-sentence messages, multiple intents, contextual references made by the user, patterns and idiomatic sentences, and more.
 See here for an overview.

 The NL engine includes recognition support for a wide range of entities and provides the tools needed to further customize your bot’s language understanding using additional patterns.

-Optimizing your Bot
+Optimizing your Virtual Assistant

 You begin by defining synonyms at the task level, and then manage and refine synonyms, and test at the bot level.

-- Training – In the Training section, you can define how the NLP interpreter recognizes and responds to the user input for a bot, and then train the interpreter to recognize the correct user intent.
+- Training – In the Training section, you can define how the NLP interpreter recognizes and responds to the user input for a VA, and then train the interpreter to recognize the correct user intent.

-- Machine Learning Utterances – With Machine Learning, you can enhance bot recognition of user utterances for better recognition and system performance for the user intent which is the intended task that the user wants to access.
+- Machine Learning Utterances – With Machine Learning, you can enhance recognition of user utterances for better recognition and system performance for the user intent which is the intended task that the user wants to access.